Table of Contents

 Understanding security cameras

-Security cameras are crucial in surveillance, safety, and monitoring across various environments.
-From classic analog cameras, surveillance has come a long way.
+Security cameras are crucial in video monitoring, safety, and monitoring across various environments.
+From classic analog cameras, video monitoring has come a long way.
 The most recent transition is towards cloud-based security cameras.

 The importance of security camera image quality